fictjs/fict/docs/compiler-spec.md

 - **Binding**: Dynamic attribute / children update function in JSX.
 - **Region**: A group of Derived expressions closely related in terms of control flow/scope.
 - **IR (Intermediate Representation)**: Abstract structure used internally by the compiler, not directly exposed to user code.
+- **Error Boundary**: Runtime component that captures errors in render/effect/event/cleanup for its subtree and renders a fallback.

 ---